bubikhonza/mlpsuite/mlpsuite_engine/README.md

 Provides easy interface to build Pyspark ML pipelines from yaml file.

 ## Submitting to Spark
-*NOTE: You can use - [MLPSuite Infrastructure](../mlpsuite_infrastructure) if you dont want to setup own infrastructure*
 ### main file
 Engine exposes interface `interface.py` -> `Interface(path_to_config)`